GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-In all of the tests, SneakySnake and MAGNET have the lowest numbers of false accepts.
-However, we notice that MAGNET produces some false accepts for exact matching when \editedII{the} error threshold is 0 as can be seen in \touchup{Sup.
-Figure S.8}, and generates false rejects in some cases where GateKeeper-GPU and other filters do not have false rejects.
-GateKeeper-GPU very rarely produces false accepts in \editedII{the} exact matching and the number of false accepts in these cases are always lower than MAGNET.
-Finally, for datasets with read lengths 150bp and 250bp, GateKeeper-GPU and Shouji have similar false accept rates but Shouji's false accept \editedII{count} is less than GateKeeper-GPU, especially in high error thresholds.
-More detailed results of these tests are available in \touchup{Chapter V of Sup.
-Material}.
+In all the tests, SneakySnake and MAGNET have the lowest number of false accepts.
+However, we notice that MAGNET produces some false accepts for exact matching when the error threshold is 0 as seen in Sup.
+Figure S.8, and generates false rejects in some cases where GateKeeper-GPU and other filters do not have false rejects.
+GateKeeper-GPU rarely produces false accepts in the exact matching, and the number of false accepts in these cases is always lower than MAGNET.
+Finally, for datasets with read lengths 150bp and 250bp, GateKeeper-GPU and Shouji have similar false accept rates, but Shouji's false accept count is less than GateKeeper-GPU.
+More detailed results of these tests are available in Sup.
+Material V.